-The Southbury Training School (STS) is a state-of-the-art residential care facility for the intellectually and developmentally disabled (I/DD) population of Connecticut.
+STS is a state-of-the-art residential care facility for the I/DD population of Connecticut.

 The Early Days

-STS, built after the Great Depression as part of the national Work Projects Administration program, opened its doors for the first time in 1940.
+STS, built after the Great Depression as part of the national Work Projects Administration program, opened its doors in 1940.

-The school, comprised of 125 colonial-style cottages spread over 1,400 acres of farmland in Southbury, represented a pioneer vision for long-term care for I/DD people who had the right to life but needed constant supervision and services just to live.
+The school, then comprised of 125 colonial-style cottages spread over 1,400 acres of farmland in Southbury, represented a pioneer vision for long-term care for I/DD people who needed constant supervision and services.

 By 1969, the population at STS peaked at 2,300 residents.
-It was viewed as a model self-sustaining facility attracting parents from all over the country seeking a safe environment for their severely disabled sons and daughters to live out their lives.
+It was viewed as a model self-sustaining facility, attracting parents from all over the country who were seeking a safe environment for their severely disabled children.

 Controversy and Challenge

-However, in the 1970s STS experienced a shortage of state-run staff, which caused difficult challenges at the school.
+In the 1970s, STS experienced a shortage of staff, which caused difficult challenges at the school.

 STS Meets Federal Mandates

 Today, STS is a progressive model for long-term care solutions for I/DD individuals.
-It provides a group-home environment within a serene country setting, has a modern, state-of-the-art dental clinic, and provides dental and medical services for its residents as well as short-term care for I /DD individuals living in Connecticut.
+It provides a group-home environment within a serene country setting, excellent care, including 24/7 nursing care, doctors on the campus or on call at all times, behavioral modification, and experienced and caring staff.
+It also has a modern, state-of-the-art dental clinic that provides dental services to both STS residents and to more than 500 I /DD individuals living in Connecticut.

 The Messier Settlement